Forest Management Planning

-A link to the 2009 version of the Forest Management Planning Manual along with a good description about forest management plans is found at the following link to the Ontario Ministry of Natural Resource’s website:
+A link to the 2009 version of the Forest Management Planning Manual along with a good description about forest management plans is found at the following link to the Ontario Ministry of Natural Resources and Forestry’s website:

 The Planning Process and Consultation

 The planning process in Ontario is completed in two phases.
 Phase I consists of five stages and involves the development of the long-term management direction and operational planning for the first five years of operations in the plan.
 Phase 2 consists of three stages of public consultation where operational planning for the second five-years of operations is completed.
 During each stage of consultation, the public may review material produced for the requirements of the planning manual.
 Some phases consist of a public open house and others are simply an opportunity for the public to access information relating to the development of the forest management plan.

 2011-2021 Mazinaw-Lanark Forest Management Plan

 The 2011-2021 Forest Management Plan for the Mazinaw-Lanark Forest was prepared by Mazinaw-Lanark Forest Inc. by following the 2009 Forest Management Planning Manual.
 A copy of this plan can be accessed through the Ontario Ministry of Natural Resources and Forestry website at: